-First up: The "St. Louis Georgians" Tea Party, organized by my friend and idol, Christine of 'Sewstine.'
-She of the magnificent machine embroideries decided to generously organize and partially subsidize the fanciest tea party I could imagine at the Ritz-Carlton, and it was SUCH a delight.
-She also made sure there were photographers there -- the talented Janis Shetley owns some of the ones I am posting below.
+First up: The "St. Louis Georgians" Tea Party, at the Ritz-Carlton, and it was SUCH a delight.
+There were even photographers there -- the talented Janis Shetley owns some of the ones I am posting below.

 A couple of small and mundane projects were completed, like a new shift:

 And progress on my little IKEA art doll who went from this:

 To this, with the help of some sculpy "Quik Wood" for creating facial features, and an antique weft of hair:

 I also sewed a basic cotton English gown and am very pleased with it because it can go both lower-class or middlin' depending on accessories.

 This past weekend I wore it to a 'pirate-themed' day at the local Renaissance Festival, with a tricorn made of a placemat.
 I didn't get any good pictures there, was feeling quite under the weather after a migraine set in, but I took a few in the backyard later.

 My bigger ongoing project has been transforming our guest room into an 18th-century-inspired sewing room/project backdrop.
 We have a tiny house, and if I don't go outside to take pictures, I had nowhere with a non-distracting backdrop to do it.
 So I painted over the leaf green (seen above in the blue cotton gown pictures) with a light grey, and have been slowly adding accessories, like this mirror on clearance from Walmart: